Tennessee Hearing Screening Requirements for Newborns and School-Aged Children

 The state newborn hearing screening program will notify TEIS of infants reported that did not pass the hearing screening and have not had follow-up testing completed within 6 weeks of screening.

-Tennessee laws/regulations do not address school-age hearing screening, but the Department of Education has issued School Health Guidelines.
+The Department of Education has issued School Health Guidelines.

 At a minimum, all students in pre-kindergarten, kindergarten, and grades 2, 4, 6, and 8 shall receive a hearing screening once a year.
 Screening one year of high school is optional however whatever year of high school that is selected must be then screened year after year.
 At any point a student can be referred for screening per local school district protocol.